virmaior/zakkun-the-wyze/README.md

 On its simplest level my goal is to automate the process of archiving footage by putting as many steps as possible into automation.

+# Prerequisites

+This assumes you either have [wyzeHacks](https://github.com/HclX/WyzeHacks) and have started up boa for file download *or*
+You have installed github.com/gtxaspec/wz_mini_hacks on your camera and have an authroized_key

 # Current Features

-As of 2021-10-18, I've got the following:
+As of 2022-05-22, I've got the following:
-* Script to download from Wyze V3's SD card to a computer (za-toru.sh )
+* Script to download from Wyze V3's SD card to a computer (za-toru.sh ) for either wyze_hacks or wz_mini_hacks
 * Produce screenshots and display the screenshots in HTML pages to identify activity (za-miru.sh )
 * Identify and label video parts with activity (open in Brave, mark using clicking , dynamic cropping using percentages, then copy the "generate ranges" output to a string and send to za-horu.sh )
 * Aggreggate continguous 1 minute clips that have activity using ffmpeg based on the file from za-miru (za-horu.sh )
-* support for multiple cameras
+* support for multiple cameras (it assumes their ip addresses are 101 , cam=2 is 102 , cam=3 is 103 ...
-* display multiple cameras in an expandable bottom timeline so that footage can be lined up.
+* display marked video form multiple cameras in an expandable bottom timeline so that footage can be lined up.
 * support for cron style hourly running